casualhonk/Bobcos-2D-MMO-Sandbox/README.md

 ## Contribution Guidelines

-- **Use Policy**: You are welcome to contribute to Bobcos, but please do not use this code to create your own projects or claim it as your own.
+- **Use Policy**: You are welcome to use  to Bobcos as your own project but dont say you made it your self.
 - **Contributions**: We appreciate any contributions to improve the game.
 Please follow the guidelines below when contributing:
   - Fork the repository.
   - Create a new branch for your feature or bugfix.